bluefroguk1/empire-dump/content/Wiki/Game Design/Weapon checking.md

 ---
+IgnoreLinking: False
+Title: Weapon checking
+aliases: ['Weapon_checking']
+draft: False
+revision_date: 2023-02-03 16:23:41+00:00
 revision_id: 97257
-revision_date: 2023-02-03T16:23:41Z
-tags:
+tags: ['Game-Design']
-  - Game-Design
-draft: false
-Title: Weapon checking
-aliases:
-  - Weapon_checking
 ---

 ## Overview
 All weapons, bows, arrows, shields and armour, must be checked by a member of the Profound Decisions [[Weapon checking|weapon checking]] team before they are used at our [[Events|events]].
 They check every item to ensure that the design, construction and condition of it is suitable for use at our [[Events|events]].
 If they are not satisfied that an item is safe for use then you must secure the item in the OOC area and may not use it at the event.
 The team use the following guidelines when checking weapons.
-Not all weapons that are sold [[Online|online]] are suitable for use at Empire LRP [[Events|events]] - even if they are sold for LRP.
+Not all weapons that are sold [[Online|online]] are suitable for use at Empire LRP events - even if they are sold for LRP.
 It is always advisable to buy your weapons from a trader on site where possible - to ensure the least possible chance of disappointment.
 ## [[Traders]]
 *You must get any item you buy at the event checked before you use it.
 Items on sale at all Profound Decisions events have not been checked by a weapon checker.
 Please take any item that you purchase to a weapon checker and have it checked.